Let’s face it. It’s pretty hard to keep your chicken’s water from freezing without electricity in the winter.

 In this case, using stainless steel waterers works best because the metal will conduct heat from the warmers, keeping the water just above freezing temperatures.
 Just stick the warmer below the metal bottom, and replace it as needed.

 If you have quail or smaller chickens that require only a mason jar waterer, this solution works well, particularly since smaller waterers will freeze much quicker.

 If you’re going to be gone part of the day and want to make sure your flock has access to fresh water for longer, you can give them hot H20 when you fill their dish.

-Just make sure it’s not boiling, otherwise your hens might burn themselves.
+Just make sure it’s not boiling, otherwise, your hens might burn their throats.

 If, throughout the day, you notice their water turning to ice, then refill the bucket with hot water.

 You can also do this at night, although chickens are less likely to drink water in the dark since they’ll want to get some shut-eye.
 In fact, I sometimes empty the waterers out at night so I don’t have to deal with frozen water in the morning.
 Since my flock is sleeping, and I’m sure they had access to fresh water all day, I don’t have to worry about them.